TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

    > **_NOTE:_** In case you close the session you need to re-export above for credentials to work!

-* Next validate exported AWS credentials are in use
+* Validate exported AWS credentials are in use

      ````
      aws sts get-caller-identity